manuquirozy/living-lab-app-repo/README.md

 <button onClick={() => ModifyDropdowns.fillDropdownWithArr(faculties.map((dat) => dat.name))}>Greet</button>
 ```
 21. `AppV21` Implemented an automatic update in ModifyDropdownsV0 of the dropdownbox to which an entry has been added.
+22. `AppV22` Read the current value from the dropdownbox with `selectBox.options[selectBox.selectedIndex].label` in `ModifyDropdownsV0`.